adamsilver/fdpb/02-Checkout.md

 - make it hard to write good labels
 - make it hard to handle conditional sections

-For these reasons, it's better to start without one, and test to see if one is actually needed.
-It's much easier to add features down the line than it is to remove them.
-It's cheaper and easier to measure impact.
+It's better to start without one, and test to see what problems bare out.
+It's easier and cheaper to add features later than it is to remove them after the fact.

-If something is questionable, then by including it, it acts as visual noise and makes the page slower.

-Also, if we follow the previous guidance, then we'll have already ensured that we're asking the essential questions, with clear labels and error messages.
-In which case, checking out should be so quick and friction-free anyway.
+Not having one makes for a cleaner, lighter and more focussed page which should makes things easier for the user.
+Having meticulously designed every detail the checkout should hopefully be so fast that there is no reason to wonder *how much is left*.

-If, however, research shows you need one, go with a simple version first:
+If research shows you need one, consider a simple version first:

 ![Local Image](./images/Progress_indicators_1.png)

 This progress indicator may well be enough and doesn't suffer from many of the challenges and problems of a more verbose, traditional indicator.

+In later chapters, we'll look at how to solve a really really long form by showing progress.

 ## Smart defaults